What Is a Blockchain?

 Less capital will be held in pending transactions if the processing delay is minimized.

-DLT also saves brokers from putting more money in unsettled trades.
+DLT also saves brokers from putting more money into unsettled trades.
 The technologies’ transparency makes it easier to be audited and save money in anti-money laundering regulatory compliance costs.

 Removing almost all human involvement will prove beneficial in cross-border trading, saving time because it is not affected by time-zone and the processing of all of the parties’ confirmations on their payment.

-Blockchains offer a lot of benefits, and the means to create flexible and secure businesses and operations.
+Blockchain technology offers a lot of benefits, and the means to create flexible and secure businesses and operations.
 It remains to be seen if companies will succeed in adopting this technology and produce services and items which will interest customers.
 So far, the demand for blockchain-based services is rising, and the technology is evolving at impressive rates.
-It will also have a massive impact on global economy mainly thanks to a continuously growing list of real-world applications.
+It will also have a massive impact on the global economy, mainly thanks to a continuously growing list of real-world applications.
 But it will take time for people to develop and master the many uses of this technology.

 Blockchain technology has endless potential applications.
-At the time being, some of said application are still in developmental stages or in beta mode.
-More and more investors are pouring money into blockchain startups so it will not come as a surprise if distributed ledger services will become mainstream products in a few years.
+At the time being, some of the said applications are still in developmental stages or in beta mode.
+More and more investors are pouring money into blockchain startups, so it will not come as a surprise if distributed ledger services will become mainstream products in a few years.